mengelbrecht/lightline-bufferline/README.md

 - `0`: No numbers
 - `1`: Buffer number as shown by the `:ls` command
 - `2`: Ordinal number (buffers are numbered from _1_ to _n_ sequentially)
-- `3`: Both buffer number and ordinal number next to each other
+- `3`: Buffer number followed by ordinal number
-- `4`: Both buffer number and ordinal number next to each other, where the oridinal number is shown before buffer number
+- `4`: Ordinal number followed by buffer number

+The separator between ordinal and regular buffer number can be configured using the option `g:lightline#bufferline#ordinal_separator`.
+The separator between the buffer numbers and the buffer name can be configured using the option `g:lightline#bufferline#number_separator`.

-For ordinal number in option `2`, `3` and `4`, number maps `g:lightline#bufferline#number_map` and `g:lightline#bufferline#composed_number_map` are used as described below.
+For the ordinal number in option `2`, `3` and `4` the number maps `g:lightline#bufferline#number_map` and `g:lightline#bufferline#composed_number_map` are used as described below.

 ##### `g:lightline#bufferline#composed_number_map`